 Open a query

 You can open a query to check its data by clicking on the name.
 If you want to open the full query with all the operations performed, click on the name under the Alias column.
 If you want to open the original table click on the name under the Table Name column.

 Copy a query to clipboard

 You can copy a query to use it somewhere else.
-Hover over the name under the Alias column and a dialog will appear showing the full query.
+Hover over the name under the Alias column and click the button that appears to open a dialog showing the full query.
 Click the copy button on the right and a pop-up message will confirm it.